 Catch-limits have relatively high information requirements and are therefore most appropriate in data-rich settings.
-However many national fishery management organisations are now expected to provide catch-limits for all fisheries in a fishery management plan with exceptions for some short-lived stocks (e.g. USA, Australia, New Zealand).
-For this reason we focused on MPs that derive catch-limits in this paper.
-However input controls such as gear restrictions and fishing effort can be expected to provide superior performance to output controls such as catch-limits in a wide range of fishery scenarios and may be particularly appropriate in data-limited settings.
+However many national fishery management organisations are now expected to provide catch-limits for all fisheries in a fishery management plan with the exception of some short-lived stocks (e.g. USA, Australia, New Zealand).
+For this reason we focused in this paper on MPs that provide catch-limits.
+However input controls such as gear restrictions and fishing effort can be expected to provide superior performance to output controls such as catch-limits in a wide range of fishery scenarios, and may be particularly appropriate in data-limited settings.
 Future simulation testing should be extended to include MPs that provide recommendations regarding input controls.

 Acknowledgements